Reinhold Niebuhr: Judaism

 As a preacher, writer, leader, and adviser to political figures, Niebuhr supported Zionism and the development of Israel.
 His solution to antisemitism was a combination of a Jewish homeland, greater tolerance, and assimilation in other countries.
 Unlike other Christian Zionists, Niebuhr's support of Zionism was practical, not theological, and not rooted in fulfillment of Biblical prophesy nor anticipation of the End-of-Days.
 Despite being a religious leader, he cautioned against the involvement of religious claims in the conflict.

-Niebuhr noted that “Zionism is the expression of a national will to live that transcends the traditional orthodox religion of the Jews.”
-Jewish statehood was necessary because “the bigotry of majority groups toward minority groups that affront the majority by diverging from the dominant type is a perennial aspect of man’s collective life.
-The force of it may be mitigated, but it cannot be wholly eliminated.”
+Niebuhr noted that "Zionism is the expression of a national will to live that transcends the traditional orthodox religion of the Jews."
+Jewish statehood was necessary because "the bigotry of majority groups toward minority groups that affront the majority by diverging from the dominant type is a perennial aspect of man’s collective life.
+The force of it may be mitigated, but it cannot be wholly eliminated."

-"How is the ancient and hereditary title of the Jews to Palestine to be measured against the right of the Arab’s present possession? … The participants cannot find a common ground of rational morality from which to arbitrate the issues because the moral judgments which each brings to them are formed by the historical forces which are in conflict. … The effort to bring such a conflict under the dominion of a spiritual unity may be partly successful, but it always produces a tragic by-product of the spiritual accentuation of natural conflict.
+"How is the ancient and hereditary title of the Jews to Palestine to be measured against the right of the Arab’s present possession? ...
+The participants cannot find a common ground of rational morality from which to arbitrate the issues because the moral judgments which each brings to them are formed by the historical forces which are in conflict. ...
+The effort to bring such a conflict under the dominion of a spiritual unity may be partly successful, but it always produces a tragic by-product of the spiritual accentuation of natural conflict.
 The introduction of religious motives into these conflicts is usually no more than the final and most demonic pretension."

 Secular humanism

-In response to a question from journalist Mike Wallace over whether or not Neibuhr considered himself superior to atheists such as the British mathematician Bertrand Russell, Niebuhr said that it would be "pretentious" to deem himself superior in the eyes of God to anyone else because of their religion or lack thereof, stating "How do I know about God's judgment?
+In response to a question from journalist Mike Wallace over whether or not Niebuhr considered himself superior to atheists such as the British mathematician Bertrand Russell, Niebuhr said that it would be "pretentious" to deem himself superior in the eyes of God to anyone else because of their religion or lack thereof, stating "How do I know about God's judgment?
 One of the fundamental points about religious humility is that you don't know about the ultimate judgment.
 It's beyond your judgment.
 And if you equate God's judgment with your judgment, you have a wrong religion."
-Niebuhr also voiced his view that he would judge others, be they believers or atheists, "by the fruits [of their] lives, rather than [their] presuppositions...a sense of charity...a sense of justice."
+Niebuhr also voiced his view that he would judge others, be they believers or atheists, "by the fruits [of their] lives, rather than [their] presuppositions ... a sense of charity ... a sense of justice."

+Anti-Arab racism and Islamophobia

+Despite Niehbuhr being remembered as a progressive thinker, Palestinian-American scholar Edward Said claimed that Niebuhr expressed problematic views about Palestinians.
+Ignoring what Said argued was the fundamentally peasant-lead nature of the 1936–1939 Arab revolt in Palestine, Neibuhr claimed that Palestinian "masses" had no real opinions.
+He endorsed his desire for democracy in the Middle East while simultaneously claiming that only Jewish and Christian minorities should be considered as belonging to this democratic vision.